NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   <output dir>/rig_config.txt

-This time the transforms among the rig sensors will be known, while other values may change.
+This time the transforms among the rig sensors will be known, having been computed and optimized.

 Such a file can be read with the option ``--rig_config``.